 Mongolian Blue Spot: Bruising in non-mobile children is rare and may indicate abuse or neglect.
 Birth marks, especially Mongolian Blue Spots, can mimic bruising.
-Mongolian Blue Spot can be identified (see below), however if in any doubt as to the cause of the bruise refer to Southwest Child Protection Procedures (proceduresonline.com) local authority guidance and consultation.
+Mongolian Blue Spot can be identified (see below), however if in any doubt as to the cause of the bruise refer to Southwest Child Protection Procedures Local Authority guidance and consultation.